UtkarshPathrabe/utkarsh_realestate/README.md

 [Live Website](https://utkarsh-realestate.vercel.app/)

-This is a Real-Estate Website created using NextJS and ReactJS.
-It lists all the real estate available for sale and rent in UAE.
+An amazing Real Estate Application created using NextJS and ReactJS, with rental homes and for-sale properties in UAE, advanced property filtering, property details page with an image carousel, and much more...
 Data is fetch from [Bayut API](https://rapidapi.com/apidojo/api/bayut) provided by [RapidAPI](https://rapidapi.com/hub).

 ![Main Page](/assets/images/main_page.jpg)